mahdieh-ka/GFogTMD/README.md

 GFogTMD contains two different modules:

-1- collection module: A module to record ground truth for generating a new Neural Network classifier.
+1- Collection module: A module to record ground truth for generating a new Neural Network classifier.

 2- Detection module: A module using an MLP classifier to detect the user's modes.